THE SACRAMENT OF

 Children celebrate this sacrament for the first time in Year 3, and the Catholic church recommends people to come back to the sacrament every couple of months after that.
 Your child must be baptised to receive this sacrament.

-The Sacrament of First Reconciliation for Year 3 children will be celebrated in April 2020 in St Raphael's church for the children attending the state schools in Queanbeyan.
-Children attending St Gregory's primary school will celebrate the sacrament during school hours.
+The Sacrament of First Reconciliation for Year 3 children will be celebrated in March 2023 in St Raphael's church.

 Please call the Sacramental Officer at the parish office for further information.
 Thank you.